Dheiver-Santos87/Breast-Cancer-Image-Segmentation-CNN/README.md

 # Image-Classification-Streamlit-TensorFlow
 A basic web-app for image classification using Streamlit and TensorFlow.

-# It classifies the given image of a car into one of the following fourteen categories :-
+# It classifies the given image of Breast-Cancer-Image-Segmentation into one of the following tree categories :-
 * Normal.
 * malignant.
 * normal.